pratik151192/FairnessApp/README.md

 Created a web-based social network between humans and bots where the users are asked to provide preferences whether they want to tag or be tagged in a specific post.
 The model in the background uses Game Theory techniques to evaluate the fairness of the system, and to observe whether users compromise towards a neutral privacy setting after rounds of repeated negotiations in their network.

 Want to play?

 https://floating-bastion-32116.herokuapp.com/

+Note: The logic behind the users compromising or negotiating in the network is published here: